GuangzheWen/web-softwaretools-plain/report/Background.md

 # Description of all features

 Here is the full description of all features.
-When we finished a feature, we would tick the box as appropriate to inform others what we have done.
+When we finished a feature, we would tick the box as appropriate to inform others what we have done and what needs to be done next.

 ## DONE

-Follwing completed features could be found detailed imformation in  [Features](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Features.md).
+Follwing completed features could be found detailed imformation in report [Features](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Features.md).

 - [x] Basic editing operations for the owner, i.e., listing available pets, adding new pets, and deleting a pet.
 These features are existing but uncompleted when our team took over the project.
 - [x] User Authentication.
 It could be made up of following sub items.
-	- [x] Verifying administration password page
+	- [x] Administration account which need password to login in.
 	- [x] User account registering
 	- [x] User login
 	- [x] User account information showing
 	- [x] User information modifying
 	- [x] User account deleting
 - [x] Modifying Pet's information
+	- [x] Modifying pets details
+	- [x] Adding photos of pets
 - [x] Searching pets by category or name
 - [x] Message Pad

-## TO-DO List
+## To-Do List

+Follwing list features which remain uncompleted and require further work.

+- [ ] Make orders online.
-- [ ]
+- [ ] Show logistic delivery information of orders.